The Attribute Calculator uses the existing values of each feature to update an existing attribute value or calculate a new attribute value.

 Select an attribute to insert into the current formula (use the Insert button to the right)

-User may select a function template to insert into the current formula, which includes the function name and dummy parameters where they're expected.
-Insert the function using the button immediately to the right.
+You may select a function template to insert into the current formula, which includes the function name and placeholder parameters where they are expected.
+Insert the function using the button to the right.
 Changing the current function in the list displays a function description in the read-only control directly below the function selector.
 For a full list of available options see Formula Calculator The calculator provides a number of formulas to aid in calculation of values.
 Note that function names are case-insensitive; e.g., abs is the same as ABS

 This is an editable control to type in the formula that will be processed on each input feature.